Bavoke/yolo/explanation.md

 volumes:
   mongo_data:
     driver: local

 This follows the same pattern as the original docker-compose but simplifies the volume declaration slightly while keeping persistence intact.

-5. Git Workflow
+## 5. Git Workflow
-Branching & Commits
+**Branching & Commits**

-Followed a feature-based Git workflow:
+- Followed a feature-based Git workflow:
-Separate branches for frontend, backend, and compose setup.
+    - Separate branches for frontend, backend, and compose setup.
-Merged into main after testing each component independently.
+    - Merged into main after testing each component independently.
-Commit messages followed conventional commit style (e.g., feat: add multi-stage Dockerfile for backend).
+- Commit messages followed conventional commit style (e.g., feat: add multi-stage Dockerfile for backend).

-README & Folder Structure
+## README & Folder Structure

 Maintained clean folder structure with separate directories for client, backend, and root-level compose.
-Included detailed documentation in README.md and this explanation.md.
+Included detailed documentation in this explanation.md.

 Compared to the original repo: My commits were more granular and descriptive, making it easier to trace changes and understand the evolution of the project.

-6. Successful Running of Application & Debugging
+## 6. Successful Running of Application & Debugging
-Local Testing
+**Local Testing**

 Ran the application locally using:

 Bash

 docker-compose up --build

 Verified that:
-MongoDB persisted data correctly.
+- MongoDB persisted data correctly.
-Products added via the form were saved and reappeared after restarting containers.
+- Products added via the form were saved and reappeared after restarting containers.
-No CORS issues occurred between frontend and backend.
+- No CORS issues occurred between frontend and backend.

-Debugging Measures
+**Debugging Measures**

-Used docker logs <container-name> to check logs from failing containers.
+- Used docker logs <container-name> to check logs from failing containers.
-Used docker exec -it <container-name> sh to inspect running containers.
+- Used docker exec -it <container-name> sh to inspect running containers.
-Checked environment variables and network connectivity between services.
+- Checked environment variables and network connectivity between services.

 My setup was tested end-to-end and worked successfully.
 The original setup had similar functionality but didn’t use optimized image builds or serve strategies.

-7. Image Tagging & Versioning
+## 7. Image Tagging & Versioning
-Semantic Versioning
+**Semantic Versioning**

-Although I used latest tag in the compose file for simplicity, I tagged and pushed my images to DockerHub with semantic versions: kelvinbavoke/backend_app:1.0.0 kelvinbavoke/frontend_app:1.0.0
+- Although I used latest tag in the compose file for simplicity, I tagged and pushed my images to DockerHub with semantic versions:
+    - kelvinbavoke/backend_app:latest
+    - kelvinbavoke/frontend_app:latest

-Best Practices
+## Best Practices

-Tagging with semantic versions improves traceability and allows rollbacks.
+- Tagging with semantic versions improves traceability and allows rollbacks.
 Using meaningful repository names like kelvinbavoke/backend_app helps identify ownership and purpose.
-Compared to the original setup (which used v1.0.0): My tagging follows the same standard, ensuring clarity and consistency.
+- Compared to the original setup - My tagging follows the same standard, ensuring clarity and consistency.

-8. Screenshot of Deployed Images on DockerHub
+## 8. Screenshot of Deployed Images on DockerHub
-Please include a screenshot showing your DockerHub profile with the following images:

-kelvinbavoke/backend_app:1.0.0
-kelvinbavoke/frontend_app:1.0.0
+- kelvinbavoke/backend_app:latest
+- kelvinbavoke/frontend_app:latest
 Example caption:

-✅ Images successfully pushed to DockerHub with version tags.
+![DockerHub Screenshot][./kelvin_bavoke_dockerhub.png]